How Much Muscle Can You Build With Creatine?

 • BF% = (14 kg / 72 kg) x 100 = ~19%

-What type of creatine is best?
 Significant increases in muscle mass were only evident with creatine monohydrate when combined with resistance training or cardio and resistance training.
 While other forms of creatine showed similar effects to monohydrate, there isn’t enough evidence on newer forms to draw strong conclusions.

-Age: Both younger (under 40) and older (over 40) individuals gained fat-free mass with creatine supplementation.
+Both younger (under 40) and older (over 40) individuals gained fat-free mass with creatine supplementation.
 Those under 40 gained an average of 0.89 kg/1.96 lbs, while participants over 40 gained an average of 0.87 kg/1.9 kg.

-Sex: Both men and women gained fat-free mass but men showed a larger average increase of 1.2 kg/2.6 lbs, while women gained around 0.54 kg/1.2 lbs.
 While these differences weren’t statistically significant, women naturally have more creatine stored in their muscles, possibly due to their lower muscle mass relative to men, so they might not see as big an effect from creatine.
 That said, there’s a ton of evidence showing creatine can improve strength and power in trained and untrained females.

 But wait!
 There’s more

-Another study published around the same time looked at the effects of creatine supplementation, specifically in a resistance-trained population, and found creatine increased FFM by ~1 kg, decreased body fat% by 0.9% and fat mass by ~0.7 kg.
+Another study published around the same time looked at the effects of creatine supplementation, specifically in a resistance-trained population, and found that creatine increased FFM by ~1 kg, decreased body fat% by 0.9% and fat mass by ~0.7 kg.
 2

 The fat loss finding was notable since previous creatine research has primarily focused on FFM.
 The increased fat loss might be a side effect of creatine enhancing training performance, leading to an increase in energy expenditure, and indirectly from gaining muscle, which could raise metabolic rate.